vincentsig/Projet_5_BLOG/README.md

     smtp_port = 25
     ; For Win32 only.
     ;sendmail_from = me@example.com
     ; For Unix only.
 You may supply arguments as well (default: "sendmail -t -i").

+**6. Run the application**

+     To start the project create a virtualhost that points to the folder /public/index.php

-**6. Managing back office on the application**
+**7. Managing back office on the application**

     You need to log with the admin account already available in your database.
     username: admin